oyasr/stream-anomaly-detection/README.md

 ## Bonus: Containerization
 Each component of the system (aside from the visualizer) has its own Dockerfile and can be built and run as a separate container.
 The `docker-compose.yml` file is used to define the services and their dependencies, allowing the entire system to be run with a single command.
+Just make sure to add a `.env` file with the following environment variable: `ENVIROMENT=production`
 ```
 docker-compose up
 ```